orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 You should now be able to import ``otbApplication`` through Python !

 Alternatively, you could use a virtual env or otb Conda Package to use the OTB Python bindings.

-Also see `Examples of installation on specific distribution`_ for examples on some distributions.

 Notes:
 ~~~~~~